 4) Medium Grind

-If you have purchased pre-ground coffee, odds are the grind is medium.
-A medium grind works with the generic drip coffee maker, although I recommend a coarser grind for a full pot of drip coffee.
+Pre-ground coffee is typically a medium grind, which works with drip coffee makers.
 Flat bottom pour over devices like the Kalita Wave have small drainage holes and a medium grind creates the right resistance level.
+As you look for pour over grinders, it’s especially important to look for grind consistency.

 5) Medium-Fine Grind